 It's never too late to join a flight school.

-Big Bird- The big bird flyers formal sessions are over for 2016.
-See you in the spring!
+Big Bird- The big bird flyers formal sessions are almost over for 2017.

 Please visit the AMA District II website or the Event Section in the back of Model Aviation for additional information on these and other events.